Analytic test configurations and geodesic rays

 \subsection{The space of positive singular metrics}

-Let $X$ be a compact K\"ahler manifold of complex dimension $n,$ and let $L$ be an ample line bundle on $X.$ A continuous (or smooth) hermitian metric $h=e^{-\phi}$ on $L$ is a continuous (or smooth) choice of scalar product on the complex line $L_p$ at each point $p$ on the manifold.
+Let $X$ be a complex projective manifold of complex dimension $n,$ and let $L$ be an ample line bundle on $X$.
+We start with some preliminaries on singular metrics, for which a convenient reference is \cite{Demaillybook}.
+A continuous (or smooth) hermitian metric on $L$ is a continuous (or smooth) choice of scalar product on the complex line $L_p$ at each point $p$ on the manifold.
 If $f$ is a local holomorphic frame for $L$ on $U_f$, then one writes where $\phi_f$ is a continuous (or smooth) function on $U_f$.
-We will use the convention to let $\phi$ denote the metric $h=e^{-\phi},$ thus if $\phi$ is a metric on $L,$ $k\phi$ is a metric on $kL:=L^{\otimes k}.$
+We will use the convention to let $\phi$ denote the metric $h=e^{-\phi},$ thus if $\phi$ is a metric on $L,$ $k\phi$ is a metric on $kL:=L^{\otimes k}$.

 The curvature of a smooth metric is given by $dd^c\phi$ which is the $(1,1)$-form locally defined as $dd^c\phi_f,$ where $f$ is any local holomorphic frame.
-Here $d^c$ is short-hand for the differential operator so $dd^c=i/\pi \partial \bar{\partial}.$ A classic fact is that the curvature form $dd^c\phi$ of a smooth metric $\phi$ is a representative for the first Chern class of $L,$ denoted by $c_1(L).$ The metric $\phi$ is said to be strictly positive if the curvature $dd^c\phi$ is strictly positive as a $(1,1)$-form, i.e.\ if for any local holomorphic frame $f,$ the function $\phi_f$ is strictly plurisubharmonic.
+Here $d^c$ is short-hand for the differential operator so $dd^c=i/\pi \partial \bar{\partial}$.
+A classic fact is that the curvature form of a smooth metric $\phi$ is a representative for the first Chern class of $c_1(L)$.
+The metric $\phi$ is said to be strictly positive if the curvature $dd^c\phi$ is strictly positive as a $(1,1)$-form, i.e.\ if for any local holomorphic frame $f,$ the function $\phi_f$ is strictly plurisubharmonic.
 We let $\mathcal{H}(L)$ denote the space of smooth strictly positive (i.e.\ locally strictly plurisubharmonic) metrics on $L,$ which is non-empty since we assumed that $L$ was ample.